mikedijkstra/totalizer-old/README.md

 This will generate the following report:

 ```
+Acquisition
+  Signed up this period (with rate of change)
+  Last 7 days: 77 (∆ 7%)
+  Last 30 days: 444 (∆ 10%)
+Vanity
+  Total this period (with rate of change)
+  Last 7 days: 92 (∆ 4%)
+  Last 30 days: 412 (∆ 5%)
+Activity
+  Key activities this period (with rate of change)
+  Last 7 days: 120 (∆ 8%)
+  Last 30 days: 250 (∆ 6%)
 Activation
   Created this period and did key activity
   Last 7 days: 77 → 58 (75.32%)